 ENROLL today in our swim access program

 The West Cook YMCA offers a COMPLIMENTARY session in our swim access program which will include a swim assessment of all children and placed in an appropriate class based on swim level and the skills of the children.
+This program is designed to increase the opportunity for swimmers to have access to water safety and swim lessons to communities and families that typically do not have access to swim lesson programming.
 Our Swim Access program is for children ages 3-12 years old in Oak Park, River Forest, Forest Park, Melrose Park, and Maywood and/or who are students in Maywood-Melrose Park-Broadview School District 89, River Forest School District 90, Forest Park School District 91, or Oak Park School District 97.
-Click on the Enrollment Form Button to submit your interest for one complimentary session of swim lessons.

 what is our swim access program?

-Funded by the YMCA of the USA's Strategic Initiative Fund, our swim access program is designed to reduce children’s risk of drowning by teaching essential water safety skills through our progressive swim lesson program.
+Funded by the YMCA of the USA's Strategic Initiative Fund and USA Swimming Foundation, our swim access program is designed to reduce children’s risk of drowning by teaching essential water safety skills through our progressive swim lesson program.
 Taught by West Cook YMCA swim lesson instructors, these lessons can reduce the risk of drowning and give youth confidence in and around water.
 Upon completion of the two-month session, the youth will be invited to continue in swim lessons.

 - YMCA Aquatics Program Orientation